scurty-labs/smart-device-toggle/README.md

 # Discovering TP-Link Smart devices -
 After installing, you can run an included python script.
 The following command below will try to find all the existing smart devices connected to your local network.
-Copy the IP's to the applet config dialog under `Smart Device IP Address`
+Copy a devices IP to the respective applet config dialog under `Smart Device IP Address`

 ```python ~/.local/share/cinnamon/applets/smart-device-toggle@scurty-labs/device-interface.py```